sanke69/outbreak-api/README.md

 # outbreak-api

-A Java API tom manipulate and visualize outbreak data
+A Java API to manipulate and visualize outbreak data